espocrm/documentation/docs/development/jobs.md

 # Jobs

 Sometimes it's reasonable to execute the script in background.
-For example, to avoid a used waiting for a response  for a long time.

 ### Scheduling job